Team-1280-Training/Unit-1/README.md

 | `Ctrl`+`S` | Save edits to current file |

 ## Feedback
-Please provide feedback if you have any.
+Please provide feedback if you have any. \

-This is the first training with these new programming materials. \
+Also, please give an estimate of how much time you spent on this unit.

 We would appreciate if you mention any issues you had; you can also suggest improvements for them.
 - Confusing explanations
 - Knowledge, skills, or procedures that were required but weren't taught